PeterCamilleri/docs/SD_Cards.md

 ## Card Write Speed:

-Since SD cards are often associated with cameras, the devices write speed is the most important specification in that application.
+Since SD cards are often associated with cameras, the device's write speed is the most important specification in that application.

 MB/s| Speed Class | UHS Speed | Video Speed  |